SILexRaze/fdf/README.md

 # fdf

 ## Synopsis
-Rasterization of a surface in projected 2D (wireframe representation).
+Rasterisation of a surface in projected 2D (wireframe representation).

 ## Skills
 - Graphics